ni/monodrive-documentation/docs/monoDrive_home/IMU.md

 # IMU

-Provides inertial measurements EGO vehicle relative to the sensor's location.
+Provides inertial measurements for the EGO vehicle relative to the sensor's location.

 ## Configuration